Air China to suspend Beijing-Hawaii route flights from Aug 27

 Hawaiian Airlines last year pulled out of the same non-stop service between Honolulu and Beijing, which it opened in 2014, citing slower-than-expected growth in demand.

+Its CEO Peter Ingram said the route was suspended due to lack of growth and not because of trade tensions with China.

-The Air China announcement came at a sensitive time in U.S.-China relations as the world's two biggest economy are locked in a year-long trade war that has disrupted global supply chains and rattled financial markets.
+The Air China announcement comes at a sensitive time in U.S.-China relations as the world's two biggest economies are locked in a year-long trade war that has disrupted global supply chains and rattled financial markets.

 Beijing in June issued a travel advisory warning Chinese tourists about the risks of traveling to the United States, citing concerns about gun violence, robberies and thefts.